OpenMDAO/OpenMDAO/openmdao/docs/features/running/set_get.rst

     Instead you probably want to use the associated output variable.
     But if you really really want to, this is how you do it.

 To set or get the and input variable, you reference it by its absolute path name.
-The full path name is necessary, because you could have a output (source) variable in units of meters and then two connected inputs (targets) in units of millimeters and centimeters respectively.
-Hence you need a specific path to reference each of two different inputs separately to get the value in that inputs units.
+The full path name is necessary, because you could have an output (source) variable in units of meters, and then two connected inputs (targets) in units of millimeters and centimeters, respectively.
+Hence you need a specific path to reference each of the two different inputs separately to get the value in that input's units.

 .. embed-test::